-OCGC was able to attract 48% of its levered capital from outside of Ontario through its marketing efforts of OETF portfolio companies to U.S. funds, other Canadian investors and corporate investors.
+OCGC was able to attract more than half of its levered capital from outside of Ontario through its marketing efforts of OETF portfolio companies to U.S. funds, other Canadian investors and corporate investors.
 These outreach activities also resulted in OCGC attracting a number of investors interested in the Ontario venture capital market, including multinational companies with venture capital arms, foreign-based venture capital/private equity investors, and pension funds.

-FINANCIAL STATEMENTS March 31, 2014 and 2013
+ONTARIO CAPITAL GROWTH CORPORATION FINANCIAL STATEMENTS March 31, 2015 and 2014

-June 20, 2014
+June 22, 2015